 Windber man charged with stealing $20K dropped in store by 83-year-old man, DA says

 Apr.
-15—An 83-year-old man mistakenly dropped a bag containing $20,000 inside a Richland Township store on Tuesday.
+16—JOHNSTOWN, Pa. — An 83-year-old man mistakenly dropped a bag containing $20,000 inside a Richland Township store on Tuesday.

 Alex J. Wonders, 27, of the 400 block of Eighth Street, was charged with felony counts of theft of lost or mislaid property and receiving stolen property.

-The victim was at One Stop Smoke Shop, 1309 Eisenhower Boulevard, when he lost the money.
+The victim was at One Stop Smoke Shop, 1309 Eisenhower Blvd., when he lost the money.

 Security video showed the man accidentally dropping a blue bank bag.
 The footage shows a second man step on the bag, bend down, pick up the bag and carry it to his car, Neugebauer said.